-Sexual violence and sexual harassment can occur between two children of any sex.
-They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment can occur between two children of any age and sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-- sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline. - Sexual harassment can include sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about appearance, sexual "jokes" or taunting; physical behaviour, such as: deliberating brushing against someone, interfering with someone's clothes - online sexual harassment, which might include: non-consensual sharing of sexual images / videos and sharing sexual images and videos (both often referred to as sexting); inappropriate sexual comments on social media; exploitation; coercion and threats. - it is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys. - children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable
+- Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline. - Sexual harassment can include sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about appearance, sexual "jokes" or taunting; physical behaviour, such as: deliberating brushing against someone, interfering with someone's clothes. - Online sexual harassment, which might include: non-consensual sharing of sexual images / videos and sharing sexual images and videos (both often referred to as sexting); inappropriate sexual comments on social media; exploitation; coercion and threats.

+- It is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys. - Children with Special Educational Needs and Disabilities (SEND) can be especially vulnerable.